thm-mni-ii/PHP-Parser/README.md

 ## Contribute

 Feel free to send Pull-Requests to improve this parser.
-If you find any bug, please report it as issue here on github.
+If you find a bug, please report it as an issue on github.

-This project is tested against several php-projects, but the current version does not contain unit tests.
-I would really appreciate it if someone can write some proper unit tests.

-## Authors

-* **Tobias Viehmann** - *Initial work*

 ## License